hanabi/hanabi.github.io/README.md

 * It is possible for a *Hesitation Blind-Play* to occur without anyone intending it to happen.
 However, if a player intentionally tries to make a *Hesitation Blind-Play* occur, it is called a *Pass Bluff*.
 * In other words, after a *Finesse* occurs that is directed at you, you will know that your *Finesse Position* card is playable.
 If the next immediate player also has an unrelated playable card on their *Finesse Position*, you can pretend like the *Finesse* wasn't directed at you.
 This will cause them to think that the *Finesse* was directed at them, and you will get the unrelated card played for free.
-* Unlike a *Layered Finesse*, they should not continue to play to find the finesse card because:
+* After the unrelated card is played, the next player should NOT continue to blind play cards (as a *Layered Finesse*) because:
-  * You fulfill the real *Finesse* on the next go around.
+  * You "passing" player fulfills the real *Finesse* on their next turn.
-  * They can see that they were in *Bluff Seat*.
+  * The "passing" player was in *Bluff Seat*.
-* *Pass Bluffs* rely on other contextual information to be present in order to work, so the circumstances in which you can do them are narrow.
+* *Pass Bluffs* rely on contextual information in order to work, so the circumstances in which you can do them are narrow.

 ### The Double/Triple Pass Bluff